dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/styling.md

 All the CSS packages are ready to use, minified CSS files.
 You will find the main style here, like: `dnb-ui-lib/style/dnb-ui-core.min.css`

 Additionally, it is also possible to import a style and theme for every single component separately.
-You find theme here, like: `dnb-ui-lib/components/[button]/style/dnb-button.min.css`
+You find the styles here, like: `dnb-ui-lib/components/[button]/style/dnb-button.min.css`

 The following Diagram gives an overall overview how the packages are structured.